BircanAli/Secrets-app/README.md

 # Secrets-app

-SecretApp - firt at Loging page it Authenticates your email and password if it is pass then redirect you to the Secret page.
+SecretApp - first at Loging page it Authenticates your email and password if it is pass then redirect you to the Secret page.

 ## Description